decentralized-identity/trustdidweb-v03/spec/overview.md

-The emergence of [[ref: Decentralized Identifiers]] (DIDs) and with them the evolution of [[ref: DID Methods]] continues to be a dynamic area of development in the quest for trusted, secure and private digital identity management where the users are in controll over their own data.
+The emergence of [[ref: Decentralized Identifiers]] (DIDs) and with them the evolution of [[ref: DID Methods]] continues to be a dynamic area of development in the quest for trusted, secure and private digital identity management where the users are in control of their own data.

 The `did:web` method, for example, leverages the Domain Name System (DNS) to perform the DID operations.
 This approach is praised for its simplicity and